enyojs/ares-project/hermes/README.md

     * ***`On files:`*** to get the content of a particular file.
     The optional query parameter `versionTag` comes from a previous call to `GET` on the same file.
 The HTTP header `x-ares-node` (lowecase) contains a JSON-encoded version of the file's node descriptor (the one returned by `PROPFIND` for this file).
     * ***`On folders:`*** to get the content of all the files of the folder encoded in base64 into a single FormData.
+    An additional query parameter "format" set to "base64" is expected.
+An error will be returned if this "format" query parameter is not present or is not equal to "base64".
     Other encoding may be added later on.